samanxsy/Rice-university-CS-projects/README.md

 ## CodeSkuptor
 You can run the codes in CodeSkulptor; an interactive, web-based Python programming environment that allows Python code to be run in a web browser.
-This application is also developed by professor Scott Rixner. https://py3.codeskulptor.org/#
+This application is also developed by professor Scott Rixner.
+Simply just copy the codes, then paste and run them in CodeSkulptor. https://py3.codeskulptor.org/#

 ## Disclaimer